 Cañada College offers Associate of Arts and Associate of Science degrees and a variety of certificates.
 The degrees and majors offered by Cañada are listed in the catalog and online http://canadacollege.edu/degrees/.
-The vast majority of the courses offered are part of degree or certificate programs.

 8. Educational Programs

 The degree programs offered at Cañada College are aligned with its mission and meet the California Education Code of Regulations, Title V curriculum requirements and, when combined with the general education component, represent two years of full-time academic work.
 Certificate programs may be shorter than 2 years.